It’s winter, and for a lot of people, that means one thing: Hockey!

 Basic Hockey Skills Parents Can Teach Their Kids

 Obviously, the first skill that your child will need is the ability to skate.
-The main idea is that they’ll want to (eventually) be able to skate forwards and backwards.
-They’ll also need to learn to stop, and turn.
+The main idea is that they’ll want to (eventually) be able to skate forwards and backward.
+They’ll also need to learn to stop and turn.

-Stopping: A great way for kids to stop while skating is the snowplough maneouver.
+Stopping: A great way for kids to stop while skating is the snowplow maneuver.
 You basically just get them to turn their skates towards each other at the toe and push their heels out.
 Check out this Youtube video for a good demonstration.